The Vermont Statutes Online

 (I) The Board shall hold regular meetings at a regular time, twice a month, with allowances for one monthly meeting during the months of June, July, and August.

-(II) The time and place of regular Board of Selectmen meetings shall be publicly announced to the media.
+(II) The time and place of regular Selectboard meetings shall be publicly announced to the media.

-(I) The Chairman or Vice Chairman shall, with the Town Manager, prepare a written agenda for each regular meeting of the Board of Selectmen.
+(I) The Chair or Vice Chair shall, with the Town Manager, prepare a written agenda for each regular meeting of the Selectboard.

-(II) Any Board of Selectmen member, citizen in attendance, or the Manager, may request at the start of the meeting that items be added to the agenda, provided all selectmen present so vote to add the item.
+(II) Any Selectboard member, citizen in attendance, or the Manager may request at the start of the meeting that items be added to the agenda, provided all Selectboard members present so vote to add the item.

 (I) Three members shall constitute a quorum for any Board meeting except as provided otherwise by this charter.